-Bar-M Ranch, also known as Bingham Springs, is located in the picturesque valley of the Blue Mountains along the Umatilla River.
+Bar M Ranch, also known as Bingham Springs, is located in the picturesque valley of the Blue Mountains along the Umatilla River.
 The 633-acre guest ranch has a long history.
 Before the first Europeans arrived, Native Americans used the hot springs for healing and religious purposes.
-When white travelers visited the hot springs site, they noticed the mineral water of the springs has a calming and healing effect.
+When European travelers visited the hot springs site, they noticed the mineral water of the springs has a calming and healing effect.

 The property changed hands several times.
 In 2011, the Washington church of Calvary Chapel of Tri-Cities purchased the Bar M Ranch.
 Though the main purpose of the owners is worship and other church activities, anyone can make a reservation and enjoy the hot springs and surrounding scenic wilderness.

-The 90-degree F mineral water runs out of the mountain, supplying the 40 by 60 feet swimming pool with warm mineral water.
+The 90°F mineral water runs out of the mountain, supplying the 40 by 60 feet swimming pool with the warm mineral water.
 The flowing rate is 133 gallons per minute.
 Hence, by the state standards, no chemicals are required to treat the water.
-The pool area has a large deck, changing rooms with showers.
+The pool area has a large deck and changing rooms with showers.
 The water temperature in the pool is 85°F which is good for summer swimming and soaking.